Nannau Hall: Haunted Oak of Nannau (Ceubren Yr Ellyll)

 The famous Nannau oak trees have grown in the estate's gardens since time immemorial, and have a lifespan of some 300–400 years.
 The most famous oak on the Nannau estate was aptly named Derwen Ceubren yr Ellyll (' the hollow oak of the demon'), this enormous oak tree had a circumference of 27 feet 6 inches (8.4 metres).
 The tree was felled by lightning on 27 July 1813; that day it was painted by Sir Richard Hoare, 2nd Baronet.
 The tree was also the deathbed of Hywel Sele, who was placed there by his cousin Glyndŵr and left unattended for 40 years before being found.
 The tree was made even more famous by Walter Scott and his 1808 work Marmion; "the spirit's Blasted Tree".

 Thomas Pennant, in the book Tours of Wales, visits Nannau in 1784 for his third volume.
 He describes the Oak as:

 How often has not warm fancy seen the fairy tribe revel round its trunk!
 Or may not the visionary eye have seen the Hamadryad burst from the bark of its coeval tree?

 For some coming-of-age festivities in 1824, some of the oak was used to make a commemorative set, including a now-famous stirrup cup.
 This oak set, named "The Ceubren Cups", was auctioned in 2008 after being listed as contents of Nannau since 1958, as well as a silver mounted oak cup with the Vaughan Welsh language motto inscribed, ASGRE LÂN, DIOGEL EI PHERCHEN (A pure breast [is] a safeguard to its possessor).

+The 2022 children's book Cadi & the Cursed Oak by Kara Gebhart Uhl features the story of the haunted oak.

-The Fairies of Llyn Cynwch
+Fairies of Llyn Cynwch

 Llyn Cynwch, the largest lake of Nannau, is said to have been home to the King of fairies, with a marble palace at the bottom.
 The legend states a man fell into Llyn Cynwch and was transported to a beautiful palace, where the king of the fairies escorted him to an exit that ends at the hearthstone of Dol-y-clochydd, a farmhouse of Nannau.